Rate Limits

 Handling 429 responses

-When you hit a rate limit, the response includes a Retry-After header indicating how many seconds to wait before retrying:
+When you hit an auth limit, the response includes a Retry-After header indicating how many

 HTTP/1.1 429 Too Many Requests